nimbella/command-sets/CONTRIBUTING.md

 Thanks for taking the time to contribute.
 We're thankful and will do our best to make progress with you.

-> In case this your first time contributing on GitHub, you can watch this [series](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) to learn how to contribute.
+_If this your first time contributing to an open source project on GitHub, you can watch this [series](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) to learn how to contribute._

 We have a [Code of Conduct](CODE_OF_CONDUCT), please take a look before you proceed.

-## Contributing to docs
+# Contributing to docs

 If you found a typo, just make a pull request with the fix.
-But if you're planning to write docs for a command set or a command, raise an issue and then proceed.
+But if you're planning to write docs for a command set or a command, please raise an issue first and then proceed.
+This gives us a chance to provide guidance when necessary.

-## Requesting for a new feature/command
+# Requesting for a new feature/command

-Raise an issue with a brief description about your problem and in what way a command/feature can solve it.
+Raise an issue using "Feature Request" template and fill details appropriately.

-## Making changes to existing commands
+# Making changes to existing commands

-First, raise an issue describing your change.
+First, please raise an issue describing your change.
 After discussion, you can make a pull request.

-## Creating a new command set
+# Creating a new command set

 Let's create a small `greetings` command set to understand the flow.